 Identifying Counterfeit Pills

 You can tell the difference between genuine and counterfeit pink oxycodone tablets by looking at their color, markings and packaging.
-The real ones follow established protocols in their manufacturing processes, but the fake ones run the risk of including harmful chemicals, such as fentanyl.
+The real ones follow FDA-established protocols in their manufacturing processes, but the fake ones run the risk of including harmful chemicals, such as fentanyl.
 If you want to know how to spot fake or dangerous drugs, you need to be aware of these differences.

 Fake oxycodone tablets, especially the pink ones, are quite common and a big threat to people’s health.
 For reasons of patient safety, it’s very important that you be able to distinguish real pills from fake ones.
 To make sure yours are real, always do your best to be the person who picks them up from the pharmacy.
 If you can’t, always have someone you trust bring your prescription straight to you from the pharmacy.
-Taking a fake pill can easily lead to adverse side effects, including overdoses due to fentanyl exposure.
+Taking fake prescription drugs can easily lead to adverse side effects, including overdoses due to fentanyl exposure.

 Treatment for Oxycodone Addiction